ishine/calibrating-llm-mt/README.md

 [[Human Annotation]](https://huggingface.co/datasets/Calibration-Translation/Calibration-translation-human-eval)

-The full code, models, and human evaluation results are releasing...
+The full code, models, and human evaluation results will be released soon.